Summer growth remains stagnant in most sectors.

 Hospitality employment is back to the pre-corona level.
 However, the usual summer growth remains stagnant in most sectors.
-We analyzed over 24 million working hours in our planning platform Planner and the impact of the corona measures on hospitality employment is very clear.
-You can find these and other conclusions in our brand new Hospitality Employment Monitor.
+We analyzed over 24 million working hours in our Workforce Management Platform, L1NDA.
+The impact of the corona measures on hospitality employment is evident.

-We developed the Hospitality Employment Monitor as a benchmark to compare one’s own results with industry peers.
+We developed the Hospitality Employment Monitor as a benchmark to compare your company results with industry peers.
 The report contains interactive charts and will be updated monthly and published on our website.
 The analysis shows that the number of scheduled shifts and planned employees are a reliable measure of the economic recovery of the hospitality industry.

 Back to the level before the hospitality closure

-Almost 53% of all hospitality employees, both permanent and flexible, were sitting at home from the day hospitality businesses closed their doors.
+Almost 53% of all hospitality employees, both permanent and flexible, we’re sitting at home from the day hospitality businesses closed their doors.
 Logically, the number of scheduled employees increased when hospitality reopened for a maximum of thirty guests.
 Once the hospitality business could again receive a hundred guests (as of July 2020), the number of workers has recovered to the level of February 2020.
-Unfortunately, the usual high season growth of 24% did not show up.
-We expect the recent government advice to organize parties, drinks, and other gatherings for large groups in hospitality establishments will further increase the number of workers.
+Unfortunately, the normal high season growth of 24% did not show up.
+We expect the recent government advice to organize parties, drinks, and other gatherings for large groups in hospitality establishments to increase workers’ number further.

-There are major differences between the various types of hospitality sectors.
-Seasonal sectors such as camping sites, holiday home rentals, and apartments show a strong recovery after reopening with the rest of the hospitality sectors are lagging behind.
-The largest hospitality sectors, in particular restaurants and hotels, are back on the level of February 2020.
-However, they do not show the usual strong summer growth of 25% and 17% respectively.
+There are significant differences between the various types of hospitality sectors.
+Seasonal sectors such as camping sites, holiday home rentals, and apartments show a strong recovery after reopening.
+The rest of the hospitality sectors are lagging.
+In particular, restaurants and hotels, the largest hospitality sectors, are back on the level of February 2020.
+However, they do not show the expected strong summer growth of 25% and 17%, respectively.

 Recovery differs regionally

-The Hospitality Employment Monitor shows large local differences.
-Employment in the eastern part of the Netherlands, especially Drenthe, Groningen, Gelderland, and Overijssel, is growing significantly faster than other parts of the Netherlands.
-This year, many Dutch people spent their holidays or long weekends in this region instead of going abroad with the Gelderland province benefiting the most.
+The Hospitality Employment Monitor shows significant local differences.
+Employment in the eastern part of the Netherlands, especially Drenthe, Groningen, Gelderland, and Overijssel, is growing significantly faster than in other parts of the Netherlands.
+This year, many Dutch people spent their holidays or long weekends in this region instead of going abroad.
+The Gelderland province benefited the most.

 The Noord-Holland province as a whole is lagging far behind, at – 18% from 2019.